wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/configure-indices.rst

     # curl -so template.json https://raw.githubusercontent.com/wazuh/wazuh/3.7/extensions/elasticsearch/wazuh-elastic6-template-alerts.json

-3. Open the template file and locate the line with the name, and change it with the new name:
+3. Open the template file and locate the line with the name, and change it with the new one:

   From this: